dannsam/xenko-docs/manual/input/mouse.md

 Before handling mouse input, use [Input.HasMouse](xref:SiliconStudio.Xenko.Input.InputManager.HasMouse) to check if a mouse is connected.

 > [!Note]
-> Xenko doesn't support mice connected at runtime.
+> Xenko doesn't support mouse connected at runtime.
 This feature will be added in a future release.

 ## Query the mouse position